Volentix/vdexnode/doc/volentix_node.md

 3. Sources must register to the Volentix node network.

+4. Users must be able to pick the work/rewards they do

-4. Volentix nodes should be extended with new functionality of being able to update without having to null registrations.
+5. Volentix nodes should be extended with new functionality of being able to update without having to null registrations.

-5. Nodes must have 10000 VTX staked
+6. Nodes must have 10000 VTX staked